robb-j/chowchow-auth/README.md

 This module adds a `jwt` option to the context with that authorization in it.
 It will automatically look for it on the request based on:

-1. It will look for a signed cookie named `access_token`, or whatever you passed to `cookieName`
+1. A signed cookie named `access_token`, or whatever you passed to `cookieName`
-2. It will look for a `Authorization: bearer ...` header and extract the token from that
+2. An `Authorization: bearer ...` header and extract the token from that
-3. It will look for `?token=...` query parameter
+3. A `?token=...` query parameter

 If it finds one of those, it will verify it was a jwt signed by our secret and that it is an object with `{ typ: auth }`.
 That payload is then inserted into chowchow's Context.

+> See JwtUtils#jwtParserConfig for more info

 ### Configuration